 Progress has been made on each of the objectives listed above.
-2 Iridium drifters have been deployed in the Antarctic Circumpolar Current, and an Iridium Argo float will be deployed in December 2003.
-A float with an acoustic rain gauge (ARG) has been constructed and is awaiting deployment.
+2 Iridium drifters were deployed in the Antarctic Circumpolar Current in 2003.
+In August of 2004, 3 profiling floats using the UW Iridium system were deployed near Hurricane Frances in the western N. Atlantic.
+These floats were purchased under a separate ONR grant by Dr. Thomas Sanford of UW/APL, and the Iridium software developed under this grant was installed in the floats.
+As of this writing, the floats have sent back a great deal of new data relevant to upper ocean behavior under strong hurricanes.
+The first Iridium Argo float will be deployed in October, 2004 using the technology we developed under this grant, and we expect to deploy roughly 20 Iridium Argo floats in 2005.
+A float with an acoustic rain gauge (ARG) has been constructed and has been deployed in the equatorial N. Pacific.
 5 floats with dissolved oxygen sensors have been deployed in the N. and S. Pacific Oceans.
 2 floats with deep capability have been tested and deployed.
 The historical CTD data for the Antarctic has been examined in some detail and an ice detection algorithm that can be used on profiling floats has been proposed.